I have a radish problem. No, it’s not a disease issue, nor am I battling with pests. I have an addiction.

 Although the radish doesn’t get the same levels of adulation that some other veggies do, you’d be hard pressed to find another that’s as easy to grow – and entirely edible!

-Remember to fertilize your soil well, plant early, and harvest as soon as they’re mature for the best flavor.
-And try a few different ways of serving them to fully appreciate their versatility, and to utilize the whole plant.
+Remember to fertilize your soil well, plant early, and harvest as soon as your radishes are mature for the best flavor.
+Try a few different ways of serving them to fully appreciate their versatility, and to utilize the whole plant.

 Do you gardeners have any favorite varieties or growing tips?
 Let us know your thoughts in the comments below!